dhrubo55/personal-blog/content/posts/day-50-marker-interface-and-it-s-uses.md

 ###### Serialization:

 it is the action of converting an object into a byte stream.
-A mechanism in which the object state is read from the memory and written into a file or database.
+A mechanism in which the object state is read from the memory and written into a file or database or pass over the network.
 Deserialization (converting byte stream into an object) is the opposite of serialization means that object state reading from a file , database or over the network sending request and response and written back into memory is called deserialization of object.

 **Serialization (writing) can be achieved with the ObjectOutputStream class and deserialization (reading) can be achieved with the ObjectInputStream class.**